How To Buy Crypto ETFs In Australia

 - NVIDIA

 The 21Shares Bitcoin and Ethereum ETFs are spot funds that track the underlying price of the respective cryptocurrencies.
-It was one of the first publicly-traded stocks to provide Australians direct exposure to the price action of BTC and ETH, having been released in May 2022.
+Released in May 2022, they were one of the first publicly traded stocks to provide Australians direct exposure to the price action of BTC and ETH.
 Each share in these ETFs represents a fraction of the price of its corresponding coin.
 For example, if Ethereum was trading at $1,800, one EETH share would be worth around $1.80.

 Can You Buy International Crypto ETFs In Australia?

 Australians may not be satisfied with the number of crypto-based ETFs available on local stock exchanges.
-Luckily, there are many international substitutes accessible online.
-To trade international securities, investors will need to source brokerages that offer this specific service.
+Luckily, many international substitutes are accessible online.
+To trade international securities, investors must source brokerages that offer this specific service.
 Trading ETFs from overseas markets can be a little more expensive, as using AUD tends to incur foreign exchange fees.

 Potential international crypto ETFs include: